myminseok/custom-vm-release/README.md

 ```

+#### NOTE/Limitations
-note that, this repo has been tested in TAS 4.x on ubuntu jammy stemcell.
+- this release has been tested on opsman 3.x,  TAS 4.x with ubuntu jammy stemcell.
+- note that this release doesn't validate the custom route config. it will just create network config under /etc/systemd/network subdirectory named after each NIC name and restart networking.
+- set proper sleep_after_updates. because if the custom route config under /etc/systemd/network doesnot exist, then it will reset all custom config and restart networking.

 Usage
 -----